borisdayma/huggingtweets/README.md

 * test training top layers vs bottom layers to see how it affects learning of lexical field (subject of content) vs word predictions, memorization vs creativity ;
 * losses are not the same based on people (Karpathy is the hardest to predict) ;
 * data pre-processing can be optimized (padding, end tokens…) ;
-* I could augment text data ;
+* augment text data with adversarial approaches ;
-* do I keep `@` handles or better to use names ;
 * what about hashtags? #ConvNets #iloveGANs ;
 * need to test more models and do some fine-tuning ;
-* pre-train on large Twitter dataset of many people on fine-tune on single user!
+* pre-train on large Twitter dataset of many people and fine-tune on single user!
+* try few shots learning as we have very limited data per user (there is only a limited number of writing styles)
 * implement a pipeline continuously train the network on new tweets.

 ## About